gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 tuple also conform to those protocols.
 This increased language expressiveness at the expense of requiring the type checker to perform linear work for such pieces of code since the type checker must prove that all elements of the tuple individually possess such conformances.
-This linear work is ok for small tuples, but for large homogeneous tuples, the work becomes significantly more expensive if one compares, hashes, or equates homogeneous tuples in a large code base.
+This linear work is ignorable for small tuples, but for large homogeneous tuples, the work becomes significantly more expensive if one compares, hashes, or equates homogeneous tuples in a large code base.

-### Problem 4: Swift's Tuple ABI does not scale well for large Tuples
+### Problem 4: Swift's Tuple ABI does not scale well at compile and runtime for large Tuples

 Today Swift's ABI possesses a rule that all tuples are eagerly destructured at all costs.
 This means that if one were to pass a 1024 element tuple as an